Central Station - Copenhagen

 Cycles - Cycles - Cycles

-More than 3500 cycles are parked alongside the Central Station area every day and almost 3.8 million tickets are sold yearly.
+Thousands of cycles are parked alongside the Central Station area every day - and millions of train tickets are sold yearly to the busy cycling commuters.

 are parked alongside